YahyaSaadaoui/issue-tracking-system/README.md

 dotnet ef database update -p IssueDesk/src/Infrastructure -s IssueDesk/src/WebApi
 ```

----

 ## License

 **This project is licensed under the MIT License — see the** [LICENSE](https://www.google.com/url?sa=E&q=.%2FLICENSE) **file for details.**

----

 ## Additional Notes

 **This repository contains my implementation of a small-scale issue tracker, designed to demonstrate Clean Architecture, CQRS, and a modern React UI.
 While the application's scope is intentionally limited, it is built with production standards in mind, incorporating validations, events, migrations, Problem Details, and a component-based, accessible frontend.**

-**Contributions and suggestions for improvement are always welcome!**